 All that’s required to join this group of fun, inquisitive, enthusiastic people is a love of art and a commitment to volunteering, and a desire to learn.
 The Docent training program spans a 9 month training period and focuses on three main areas: a knowledge of the collections and historic properties; a cultivation of touring skills; and an understanding of art history including major periods and important artists.

-Classes meet every Monday from 10:00 am – 3:30 pm, October – May, and cost only $200 per person or $300 per couple to cover costs of textbooks and other printed materials.
+Classes meet every Monday from 10:00 am – 3:30 pm, October – May, and cost only $225 per person to cover costs of textbooks and other printed materials.
 Prospective docents must be Museum members.

 Once you become a docent, you can choose to art lead tours, present art talks to the public, bring art programs to local schools, and so much more!